 A student who is absent from classes for legal reasons or suspension is responsible for all work missed.
 The student's responsibility is to keep up so that he/she may be tested at any time.
-Don't wait for the teacher to approach you for make up work.
-THIS IS YOUR RESPONSIBILITY.
-Make up work is given only to those students who have legal absences and bring a written excuse from the parent/guardian on the day returning to school following the legal absence.
+Don't wait for the teacher to approach you for make-up work.